elasticpath/epcc-react-pwa-reference-storefront/README.md

 Before you begin, ensure that you have the following accounts set up:

 - [Elastic Path Commerce Cloud account](https://dashboard.elasticpath.com/login)
 - [Stripe account](https://dashboard.stripe.com/) - Stripe is used as the payment gateway.
-From your [Dashboard](https://dashboard.elasticpath.com), configure Stripe as the payment gateway from your.
+From your [Dashboard](https://dashboard.elasticpath.com), configure Stripe as the payment gateway.
+- [Algolia account](https://www.algolia.com/) - Algolia is used for search functionality to display search results, facets, and filtering.

 ### Start Building the Storefront